Definitions and Examples of conceal, withhold

 Key Differences: conceal vs withhold

-- 2Withhold implies refusing to give or share information that is expected or required.
+- 2Withhold implies refusing to give or grant something that is expected or deserved.

 Effective Usage of conceal, withhold

-- 2Writing: Use these antonyms in writing to create suspense, tension, or intrigue.
+- 2Writing: Utilize these antonyms in narratives to create suspense and tension.

 - 3Vocabulary Building: Learn these antonyms to expand your vocabulary and improve your writing skills.

 The antonyms conceal and withhold have distinct meanings.
 Conceal means to actively hide something, while withhold means to refuse to give something.
 These words can be used to enhance communication, create suspense in writing, and improve vocabulary skills.